sora-xor/sora-docs/src/orderbook-trading.md

    without any fees.

 5. **Fees on Order Placement:** You will incur a fee when placing an order.
-The fee amount is dependent on the price, similar to current swap fees.
+The fee amount depends on the price, similar to current swap fees.

    ![](.gitbook/assets/polkaswap-orderbook-market-fees.png)